At Kidding Around, we love to travel with kids, and these are some of our absolute favorite family places to visit in the Southeastern United States.

-Where are the best places to visit in the south?
+Where are the best places to visit in the South?
 Where are the south’s coolest family travel spots?
 You need some new southern travel ideas, and this is the list with all the answers.
 You’ll get the travel bug after reading about these awesome places to put on your vacation bucket list!

 So I’m here to share that list with you.
-It’s not a comprehensive list but it does contain things I’ve done because they were on my bucket list already, some I’ve done because they were so cool and now I’m telling you about them because they deserve to be on the list, and a few others because our readers said they are on their own bucket lists.
-My definition of a bucket list place is somewhere that my kids and I will be talking about long after we go and is a unique and interesting experience.
+It’s not a comprehensive list, but it does contain things I’ve done because they were on my bucket list already.
+Some I’ve done because they were so cool, and now I’m telling you about them because they deserve to be on the list.
+I included a few others because readers said they’re on their own bucket lists.

-North Carolina Bucket List Worthy Adventures
+North Carolina Bucket List Adventures

 Outhouse Races